Kong/kong-cloudtrails-integration/readme.md

 ### Deploy AWS Infrastructure - Terraform

-A terraform script provided is to create the AWS infrastructure in an existing VPC where the Kong Global Control Plane resides.
+The terraform script provided is to create the additional AWS infrastructure in an existing VPC where the Kong Global Control Plane resides.

 The terraform script has the following version requirements: